nus-cs2113-AY2021S1/tp/docs/UserGuide.md

 +-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+-+
 ```

-#### Clearing certain object in the database: `clear`
+#### Clearing a certain object in the database: `clear`
-Deletes all items from a list in Fluffle.
+Deletes an item of choice from a list in Fluffle.
 A warning prompt will be generated before deletion.

 Format:
 - `clear type\TYPE_OF_ITEM item\SPECIFICATION_MARK_OF_THE_OBJECT`